 The Legal Aid Association of California (LAAC) is the statewide membership organization for the almost 100 nonprofits funded through IOLTA (Interest on Lawyer Trust Account) grants by the State Bar of California.
 Capitalizing on its structure as a membership organization, LAAC naturally takes on the role of advocating on behalf of this group of nonprofits.
 LAAC facilitates communication and coordination between programs, trains in core substantive areas, analyzes best practices, and assesses and improves the effectiveness of the delivery of legal aid in California, including working strategically to support rural and small programs and meet the needs of under-served populations.

-State Bar seeks public comment on licensing "legal technicians," on practical skills and pro bono requirements, and on MCLE regulations
+State Bar considering licensing "legal technicians," requiring practical skills and pro bono for new attorneys, and MCLE changes

 LAAC’s three core program areas are: